-There have been moves towards rock landscapes to have a low maintenance garden.
+There have been moves toward rock landscapes to have a low-maintenance garden.
 In Florida, the heat requires additional planning in setting up a garden to be water efficient and beautiful all year round.

 Xeriscaping is the landscaping process of gardening that reduces or eliminates the need for supplemental water from irrigation.
 Planning your garden to be water efficient is the aim, not eliminating natural plants and grasses.

 Many homes in the Florida area have opted for rock gardens.
 They may be easy to maintain but are not eco-friendly at all.

 Firstly, we need plants and grass to filter out pollutants that would naturally enter our groundwater.
 Grass and plants in your yard trap harmful sediments that can pollute the water.
 Grass removes these potential pollutants from the water runoff and uses them to grow.

 There are a few ways that pollutants can reach groundwater.
 Runoff and leaching are two of the main reasons.
 Run-off is where there is not enough shrubbery or grass to stop soil erosion.
 This is often made worse by flash floods, where most of the water and soil will be swept away with the rain.

 The second main issue is where the ground is very porous, and the water percolates through the soil.
 Having flat, sandy, and porous ground, Florida has more of a leaching problem.

 Having more greenery in your yard also cools down the area.
 Having too many rocks and especially white rocks in your yard can increase the overall temperature.
 What you hope to save in water, you spend on air-conditioning for your home.